First John 4:8 states:

 Rarely do Christians take a hard look at the back story behind the belief that God’s love is demonstrated in the atoning work of Jesus Christ on the cross.
 Why do our sins need to be atoned for?
 How did humans become sinners?
 Who is responsible for humans becoming sinners?

-If God is the first cause of everything then God is the author of sin.
+If God is the first cause of everything, then God is the author of sin.
 Most Christians are repulsed by the very thought of God being the author of sin, but if God is the first cause of everything, EVERYTHING includes sin.

 Arminian sects roundly reject the notion that God is the author of sin.
 They fail, however, to adequately explain how God can be the first cause of EVERYTHING and yet not be the author of sin.

-Arminians believe that God created humans with freewill.
-However, when pressed on whether humans have naked, autonomous free will, most Arminians will say No. Like the Calvinist, the Arminian believes that salvation is God’s choice of a sinner not a sinner’s choice of God.
+Arminians believe that God created humans with free will.
+However, when pressed on whether humans have naked, autonomous free will, most Arminians will say no. Like the Calvinist, the Arminian believes that salvation is God’s choice of a sinner, not a sinner’s choice of God.
 No one is saved unless God saves them.

 Arminians believe in what is called prevenient grace.
 Prevenient grace is:

-It is divine grace that precedes human decision.
+Divine grace that precedes human decision.
 It exists prior to and without reference to anything humans may have done.
 As humans are corrupted by the effects of sin, prevenient grace allows persons to engage their God-given free will to choose the salvation offered by God in Jesus Christ or to reject that salvific offer.

-Calvinists and Arminians savage one another over free will, yet when it comes to salvation, it is in the hands of God and no human, unaided by God, can be saved.
+Calvinists and Arminians savage one another over free will, yet when it comes to salvation, both agree it is in the hands of God and no human, unaided by God, can be saved.
 Both agree: